karim-martin/SIMEA/README.md

 - [ ] Enhanced reporting with custom report builder
 - [ ] Mobile-responsive design improvements
 - [ ] Advanced analytics and KPI dashboards
-- [ ] Integration with popular EA tools
-- [ ] Multi-tenant support
 - [ ] Advanced workflow management

-## 📊 Screenshots

-*Note: Add screenshots of key application views here*
+- [ ] Plugin architecture for extensibility
+- [ ] Community-driven templates and best practices

+## 🌟 Why Open Source?

+SIMEA is open source because we believe that:
+- **Enterprise Architecture should be accessible** to organizations of all sizes
+- **Transparency builds trust** in critical business systems
+- **Community collaboration** leads to better, more robust solutions
+- **No vendor lock-in** gives organizations freedom and flexibility
+- **Shared knowledge** accelerates innovation in the EA field

 ## 🙏 Acknowledgments